Milovan1995/task-manager/src/README.txt

 ## Usage

-To start the app, run the following command:
+To start the app, make sure to cd into the directory where the project is and run the command: npm start